terrateamio/terralith/README.md

 5. Execute `terralith list-stacks` and verify the output matches expectations.
 6. Use `terraform state` to move all resources into a single state file.

-**Note**: For any stacks which have inter-dependencies, replace the
+**Note**: For any stacks which have inter-dependencies, replace the remote data source with module inputs and outputs.